 We hold London-wide trade directories which date from the early 19th century to 1991.
 These provide lists of businesses which operated in London arranged by address and trade type.

 We hold both hard copy editions and some copies from the Guildhall Library collection on microfilm.

-Digitised copies of directories across the country can be viewed online via Historical Directories hosted by the University of Leicester.
+Digitised copies of directories across the country are available via Historical Directories.

 Our archive collections document Chinese community presence in Tower Hamlets.
 These are not digitised and thus only available to consult as originals in our Reading Room.